luukfroling/BEP/parts/03-theory.md

 :label: muE
 \mu(E) = \sum_{b=1}^{B} A_b f_b(E)
 ```
-where $A_b$ is the line integral of material b, representing the amount of material b in the beam path, and $f^b(E) $ describes the attenuation coefficient of the basis material b.
-Combining equation [](#first) and [](#muE) gives an expression for the photon count at the detector:
+where $A_b$ is the weight of material b, representing the amount of material b present in the voxel, and $f_b(E) $ describes the attenuation coefficient of the basis material b.
+Combining equation [](#first_equation) and [](#muE) gives an expression for the photon count at the detector:

 ```{math}
 \hat{y}_i = \int_0^{\infty} \phi_{\text{eff},i}(E) \exp\left( - \sum_{b=1}^{B} A_b^i f_b(E) \right) \, dE
 ```

 where $ \phi_{\text{eff},i}(E) $ represents the effictive x-ray spectrum which includes both the shape of the X-ray source spectrum and how the detector responds to photons of different energies.
-The detector does not detect all photon energies equally well, some energies are absorbed more efficiently than others or may be missed due to noise or other effects.
+The detector does not detect all photon energies equally well, some energies are absorbed more efficiently than others or may be missed due to noise or other effects. $ A_b^i $ is the weight of material b along line path $L_i$.

 ## Projection algorithms

 To view the cross-sectional image of an object from these measurements, either from a detector or from simulations using equation [](#projection_eq), a reconstruction algorithm needs to be used.
-Filtered back projection (FBP) is an analytical reconstruction algorithm; during reconstruction, each projection is spread back across the image plane along the same angle it was acquired.
+Filtered back projection (FBP) is an analytical reconstruction algorithm where during reconstruction each projection is spread back across the image plane along the same angle it was acquired.
 This often leads to blurry images as the intensity is spread along lines rather than concentrated at specific points [@zeng2001image].
 A filter is used to help sharpen the image and reduce blurring artifacts.
-FBP can be used for spectral-CT scans by a two-step image based method.
+FBP can be used for spectral CT scans by a two-step image based method.
 The first step is to reconstruct an image for each energy bin and these intermediate images are then decomposed into material-dependent images [@mory2018comparison].

 The two-step, image based method has several drawbacks.
-First, beam hardening artifacts often occur as the attenuation coefficient is still averaged over a line.
+First, streaking artifacts (lines across the image) often occur as the attenuation coefficient is still averaged over a line.
 Secondly, the first step leads to a loss of information as there is no one-to-one mapping between the projections and the images.
 The second step is unable to compensate for this loss as it has no access to the photon counts.
 Recently one-step methods have been proposed which reconstruct material-specific images directly from photon counts [@mechlem2018joint].
 These are all iterative methods as no analytical inversion formula exists.

-An iterative reconstruction algorithm starts with an initial guess of the image and, at each iteration updates the image to better match the measured data.
-This is done according to a cost function, which depends on how well the image assumption explains the measured photon counts (data fidelity term), and how smooth, or physically plausible the images is (regularization term) [@Zhang2018Regularization].
-The iterative algorithm used, uses a seperable quadratic surrogates (SQS) cost function.

 :::{figure} Figures/itt.png
 :label: itt
 An overview of an iterative reconstruction algorithm.
 From the measured projections a reconstructed image is estimated.
-This image is then iteratively compared with the original sinogram in the forward projection and corrected until a predefined endpoint.
-This work makes use of 40 iterations as an endpoint. *Figure reproduced from* [@arndt2021deeplearning]
+This image is then iteratively compared with the original sinogram in the forward projection and corrected until a predefined endpoint. *Figure reproduced from* [@arndt2021deeplearning]
 :::

+An iterative reconstruction algorithm starts with an initial guess of the image and, at each iteration updates the image to better match the measured data. [](#itt) shows the full cycle, from CT scan to final images.
+A forward projection as described by equation [](#projection_eq) is used to simulate a sinogram for the guessed image.
+The simulated sinogram is compared with the measurements according to a cost function.
+The cost function depends on how well the image assumption explains the measured photon counts (data fidelity term), and how smooth, or physically plausible the images is (regularization term) [@Zhang2018Regularization].
+The iterative algorithm used, uses a separable quadratic surrogates (SQS) cost function.
+The guess is then updated and the cycle repeats untill a predefined endpoint.

 A downside to the iterative algorithm is the computational time.
 For each iteration there is a forward projection and a backprojection, as well as an error calculation.
-There is also a large amount of iterations needed to get to an accurate solution.
+Also a large amount of iterations needed to get to an accurate solution.
 This work will look at including machine learning to replace the iterative steps.

 ## Machine learning - Neural networks